Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 Class 1A: 10 a.m.

 Study the state tournament brackets here.
-All games are streamed live on NSPN.
+All games were streamed live on NSPN.

 Extra reading: Strib Varsity writers predict state semifinal football results; Lakeville South’s Ben Burk sees gains from coaching rollercoaster